MarioRamosEs/MarkdownPortfolio/content/posts/express-apis.md

 ---
-title: First approach Express.js APIs
+title: First approach to Express.js APIs
 date: 2020-12-25
 published: true
 tags: ["I+D", "Personal Project", "Node"]
 series: false
 cover_image: ./images/ExpressJsHeader.jpg
 canonical_url: false
-description: "Example of APIs with Express.js, using MongoDB and Azure SQL"
+description: "Simple examples of APIs with Express.js, using MongoDB and Azure SQL"
 ---

 In the process of learning the Node backend technology (being used to NetCore), I have built two REST API templates with Express.js